flenniken/statictea/docs/variables.md

 The statement operator types.

-* opIgnore -- ignore the statement
+* opIgnore -- ignore the statement, e.g. comment or blank statement.
 * opAppendDict (=) -- append the value to the dictionary
 * opAppendList ($=) -- append the value to the list
 * opReturn -- stop or skip the current replacement iteration